gvwilson/thirdbit/src/fiction/santas/index.md

 ## Outside the Fence

-Santa Greenwood was waiting exactly where his map said he could be, hidden among the trees outside the fence.
+Santa Greenwood was waiting exactly where his map said he would be, hidden among the trees outside the fence.
 He wrinkled his nose when Finner came close.

-"It was a *sanitation* shaft, not a ventilation shaft," Finner explained, plucking at the odoriferous clothes sticking damply to his skin.
+"It was a *sanitation* shaft, not a ventilation shaft," Finner explained, plucking at the stinking clothes sticking damply to his skin.

 Santa Greenwood jerked a thumb at the pond to his left.
-"Take a dip and clean up if you want."
+"You can take a quick dip if you want."
 Something large and toothy swished through the water as if in response.
 "All right, never mind.
 Can't be any worse than when the llamas get into the candy canes."